 Where is Saturnia?

 The complex of hot springs, natural thermal pools, and waterfalls known as Saturnia is called “Cascate del Mulino” (Mill’s Falls) in Italian because there’s an old mill right beside it and currently unused.
 The pools belong to the district of Saturnia in the larger municipality of Manciano Village and are located less than 20 km from the border between Tuscany and Lazio, 40 km from the shores of the Tyrrhenian Sea to the west and Lake Bolsena to the east.
-The region surrounding Saturnia is the “Tuscia.”
+The region surrounding Saturnia is the “Maremma.”
 It has distinctive geological tracts like the presence of three extinct volcanoes that are now lakes, hot springs, gorges, and huge tuff rocks.
-It includes territories in the provinces of Tuscany, Lazio, and Umbria.
+It includes territories in Southern Tuscany, Lazio, and Umbria.